 "By the end we were exhausted.
 They came in and for the last six nights before she died we could take a full nights sleep and we knew that she was fine"

 This service is provided via the Irish Cancer Society night nursing service.
-More information on using the night nursing service is availablehere

-This service is funded solely on contributions from the public.
 If you would like to make a donation to the Irish Hospice Foundation please click here